 Industrially, a method called the Haber-Bosch process uses heat and pressure to convert atmospheric nitrogen (N2) into 30% of the ammonium (NH4) used in agriculture.
 Since the agricultural revolution started 10,000 years ago, humans have been responsible for doubling the amount of nitrogen available to plants.
 The level of ammonia (NH3) has tripled and nitrous oxide (N20) has begun to break down our protective ozone layer.
 Rather than applying chemical fertilizers, there are other ways to improve the nitrogen cycle in your garden.

-Applying mulch and compost can also improve soil quality and structure.
-Mother Nature has evolved effective mechanisms for living things.
-We can best continue by following her example.
+Applying mulch and compost can also improve soil health and soil structure.
+Nature has evolved effective, sustainable mechanisms for all living things.
+We can best continue by following those examples.